christian-de-ornellas/vue-calculator/README.md

 # calculator

-This calculator is development with Javascript and use Vue Js.
+This calculator is development with Javascript and use the Framework Vue Js.

 ## Project setup